El

 Monday, 13 June 2005

 On Wednesday, we will have our first Open Software Usability Get-Together at the Chaos Computer Club in Berlin.
 Rationale: There are many OS project members in Berlin, wishing for usability advice.
-Read More
+And there is a strong usability scene who might want to contribute to OS projects.
+So why not starting a monthly get-together to introduce them to each other and encourage a long-term collaboration :-) Read More

 OpenUsability-Booth -> Preparations for the German LinuxTag